lakejs/lake-docs/examples/comment-box.md

 # {{ $frontmatter.title }}

-This example shows you how to use the Lake for the comment box.
+This example demonstrates how to use the Lake as a comment box.

 <CommentBox />